HackThisSite/dns01cf/README.md

 ### INSTALLATION

-> These instructions assume you already have an existing CloudFlare account with at least one domain added.
+> These instructions assume you already have an existing Cloudflare account with at least one domain added.
 We will use `dns-domain.com` in the examples below.

-1. First, you will need to generate a CloudFlare API token for *dns01cf* to use.
+1. First, you will need to generate a Cloudflare API token for *dns01cf* to use.
 This token will need the following two permissions on the zones you want *dns01cf* to access.
 >

     Level: Zone